Architecture Overview¶

 Surface builder methods accept named positions ("center", "top_left") or relative tuples (rx, ry) where (0, 0) is top-left and (1, 1) is bottom-right.
 This keeps cell-level code resolution-independent.

-Entity.cell back-reference¶
+Entity.surface back-reference¶